Marco Wilson: Arizona Cardinals

 Wilson was drafted by the Arizona Cardinals in the fourth round with the 136th overall pick of the 2021 NFL draft.
 On May 20, 2021, Wilson signed his four-year rookie contract with Arizona.
 Wilson entered his rookie season in 2021 as a starting cornerback alongside Byron Murphy.
 He finished the season with 48 tackles, two forced fumbles, and two passes defensed through 14 games and 13 starts.

 In Week 7 of the 2022 season, Wilson had a 38-yard interception return for a touchdown, along with three tackles and two pass breakups, in a 42-34 win over the New Orleans Saints, earning NFC Defensive Player of the Week.

 Wilson was released on December 26, 2023.

 New England Patriots

 On December 27, 2023, Wilson was claimed off waivers by the New England Patriots.
 He was waived on November 18, 2024.

 Cincinnati Bengals

 On November 19, 2024, Wilson was claimed off waivers by the Cincinnati Bengals.

-He re-signed with the Bengals on March 12, 2025.
+Wilson re-signed with the Bengals on March 12, 2025.
+He began the season as one of Cincinnati's reserve defensive backs.
+In four appearances for the team, he recorded three combined tackles.
+Wilson was placed on injured reserve on November 26, due to a hamstring injury he suffered in Week 12 against the New England Patriots.

+Miami Dolphins

+On March 13, 2026, the Miami Dolphins signed Wilson to a one-year contract.
+On August 30, he was released as part of final roster cuts.

 Personal life

-Wilson's brother, Quincy Wilson, also played football at Florida and currently plays for the Houston Roughnecks of the XFL.
+Wilson's brother, Quincy Wilson, also played football at Florida and in the NFL.